Vietnam in the Aftermath of the Tet Offensive

 South Vietnam was divided militarily and administratively into four Military Regions or Corps Tactical Zones, one for each of the four corps of the Army of the Republic of Vietnam (ARVN).
 The III Corps Tactical Zone was home to Saigon, the country’s capital, and to nearly 40 percent of the country’s population, making it the political and administrative heartland of South Vietnam.
 The distance from the city to the border with Cambodia was only sixty kilometers, and Cambodia's government permitted the North Vietnamese to use its territory as a staging ground.
 In the wake of the 1968 Tet Offensive, Saigon’s significance and vulnerability led General Abrams to garrison the zone strongly.

 The United States took advantage of the lull in fighting during the Accelerated Pacification Campaign to redeploy the 1st Cavalry Division to the III Corps Tactical Zone.
 Their mission was to interdict Communist infiltration routes from Cambodia and make it impossible for the four major enemy formations based there to mass a quantity of troops and supplies sufficient to threaten Saigon.
-To support the 1st Cavalry Division’s frequent airmobile raids and patrols, a line of artillery firebases and helicopter landing zones was built near the Cambodian border.
+To support the 1st Cavalry Division’s frequent heliborne raids and ground patrols, a line of helicopter landing zones and artillery fire support bases was built near the Cambodian border.
 Some proved vulnerable to enemy power concentrated across the border, and by year’s end the defensive line had been moved back to locations deeper inside South Vietnam.
 By means of this active screen, the 1st Cavalry Division enabled allied units in the more populated areas near Saigon to vigorously prosecute the Accelerated Pacification Campaign.

 General Abrams’ belief that the enemy would launch a major offensive in 1969 around the time of the Tet holidays, just as he had done in 1968, drove the intensity of U.S. activity across South Vietnam.
 In November 1968, outgoing President Lyndon Johnson had unilaterally suspended U.S. bombing of targets in North Vietnam, with the hope of inducing the Communists to begin to negotiate seriously.
 The North Vietnamese took advantage of the bombing suspension by improving infiltration routes to the South and by building a petroleum pipeline in the Demilitarized Zone that separated between the two Vietnamese nations.
 Troops and materiel flowed into South Vietnam during the following months.
 These developments reinforced Abrams’ suspicion that a new Tet offensive was planned.
 The General was moved to launch spoiling actions throughout the winter, in order to prevent a major offensive.
 During the first six weeks of 1969, an aggressive schedule of preemptive actions resulted in the capture of large quantities of North Vietnamese weaponry.